Know something about this song or lyrics?

 Where I can watch her waltz for free

-'Neath her Panamanian moon
+'neath her Panamanian moon

-And I say, "Aw come on now
+An' I say, "Aw come on now

-You know you know about my debutante"
+You know you knew about my debutante"

 But I know what you want"